flavio912/react-golang-eLearning/readme.md

 ## Issues with docker + postgres

-Database migrations mixed in with chaning branches can cause your database to be in a weird state to sort this out just run `docker-compose up --force-recreate --renew-anon-volumes` to put your database (and everything else) back to its initial state.
+Database migrations mixed in with changing branches etc can cause your database to be in a weird state to sort this out just run `docker-compose up --force-recreate --renew-anon-volumes api_db` to put your database (and everything else) back to its initial state.

+> You will also need to run this when altering details about database columns, GORM won't add something
+> like a unique constraint if it has already created the column, so running this will sort that.

 ## Production
 When building into production the docker containers are all split into separate